naplon74/flowify-music-player/README.md

 **Made with ❤️ for music lovers**

 ⭐ Star this repo if you like Flowify! ⭐

+**PlayTorrio and Jackett are intended for educational and legal use only.
+You are solely responsible for the content you access.**

 [Report Bug](https://github.com/naplon74/flowify-music-player/issues) • [Request Feature](https://github.com/naplon74/flowify-music-player/issues) • [Contribute](#-contributing)